artplay254/artplay254/README.md

 };
 ```

-**14-year-old developer from Russia, on a mission to Norway.
+**14-year-old developer** from Russia, on a mission to **Norway**.
 I read, watch, and learn, but I grow by building projects, shipping code, and learning from every mistake.
 My GitHub is my resume.
 Discipline is my superpower.

 > *"Push yourself until your idols become your rivals."*